KylanZzz/OOD-assignment-4/res/README.txt

 safeguard against accidental data corruption from the users side.
 While it may seem inconvenient at first, designing loading this way ensures that all saves correspond to the correct portfolio and no portfolio can be "crossed" with another.

+[GUI-ONLY]
+--Loading a Portfolio GUI--
+Loading contents into the GUI has been changed.
+Users may pick ANY file with the format following naming format:
+    [portfolio name]_[custom identifier (can be anything non-empty)] When the file is loaded, if the portfolio with that name already exists, it's data be OVERWRITTEN.
+If a portfolio with that name does NOT exist, then it will be CREATED.

 --Configuration--